 - B. At such public hearing, the Wellington Council shall consider all objections relating to the assessments and shall make a final decision on whether to levy some or all of the special assessments.
 Thereafter, if the decision is to levy some or all of the special assessments, the Council shall thereupon proceed to equalize or adjust such assessments where justice and right so dictate, and shall approve, confirm, and levy the assessment roll (the "confirmed assessment roll") by resolution (the "assessment resolution").
 When so equalized and approved, the confirmed assessment roll shall be filed in the office of the Wellington Clerk and the assessments shown thereon shall remain legal, valid, and binding first liens upon the property against which such assessments are made until paid.
-The annual assessment amount for a service if subject to annual adjustment shall be determined by Wellington in accordance with section 18-4(c) and filed in the office of the Wellington Clerk, and such assessments shall remain legal, valid, and binding first liens upon the property against which such assessments are made until paid. - C. A statement showing the approved assessment amount for a parcel shall be provided to the property owner of such parcel.
-The property owner shall have such time, if any, as may be set forth in the assessment resolution within which to pay the total assessment applicable to the owner's assessed parcel. - D. Wellington shall specify in the assessment resolution when the payment of any special assessment levied pursuant to this chapter shall commence, its frequency of assessment, the amount of each scheduled collection of such assessment, and that all such assessments shall vest on January 1 in the same manner as ad valorem taxes. - E. Upon completion of a project or termination of a service, any excess in the special assessment as originally made, approved, and confirmed over the actual cost of the improvement to be paid by such special assessment, shall be credited proportionately to each special assessment against each parcel in the manner set forth in the assessment resolution, or used for any lawful purpose. - F. The Wellington Council shall be authorized to revise and correct errors and omissions in the assessment roll if: - Any assessment made under this chapter is annulled, vacated, or set aside, in whole or in part, by the judgment of any court.
+The annual assessments shall remain legal, valid, and binding first liens upon the mit section 18-4(c) and filed in the office of the Wellington Clerk, and such assessments are made until paid. - C. A statement showing the approved assessment amount for a parcel shall be provided to the property owner of such parcel.
+The property owner shall have such time, if any, as may be set forth in the assessment resolution within which to pay the total assessment applicable to the owner's assessed parcel. - D. Wellington shall specify in the assessment resolution when the payment of any special assessment levied pursuant to this chapter shall commence, its frequency of assessment, the amount of each scheduled collection of such assessment, and that all such assessments shall vest on January 1 in the same manner as ad valorem taxes. - E. Upon completion of a project or termination of a service, any excess in the special assessment as originally made, approved, and confirmed over the actual cost of the improvement to be paid by such special assessment, shall be credited proportionately to each special assessment against each parcel in the manner set forth in the assessment resolution, or used for any lawful purpose. - F. The Wellington Council shall be authorized to revise and correct errors and omissions in the assessment roll if: - 1.
+Any assessment made under this chapter is annulled, vacated, or set aside, in whole or in part, by the judgment of any court.
 In such a case, the Wellington Council may revise the assessment to comport with the guidelines of any such judgment until such time as a valid assessment is imposed. - 2.
 The Wellington Council is satisfied that any assessment is so defective that it cannot be enforced or collected.